 VAMONDE is a digital network (website and mobile app) providing tourists access to the “local experience” in a variety of cities, states, and regions with a focus on cultural experiences.
 They make it easy for a museum, big or small, to connect its story with a younger, digitally savvy audience.
 AMM is considering a partnership with VAMONDE to create a dedicated website and mobile app channel featuring our member organizations FOR FREE, and we’d like your feedback on the product.
 We welcome you to join us for a brief presentation and roundtable discussion of this proposal and how your organization might benefit.

-Presenters: Charity M. Counts, AMM; Nick Petit, VAMONDE
+Presenters: Charity M. Counts, Association of Midwest Museums; Nick Petit, VAMONDE

 Room: Vandenberg A